Comparing quantumness criteria: Gaussian states

 where one can check from \Eq{eq:purity_gaussian} that $p$ is indeed the purity of the state.
+These states arise for instance for cosmological perturbations linearly coupled to an environment while preserving statistical homogeneity \cite{campoDecoherenceEntropyPrimordial2008a,martinDiscordDecoherence2022}, or when an initial TMSV interacts with two identical independent thermal baths \cite{marianDecayGaussianCorrelations2015,ferraroGaussianStatesContinuous2005}, or when the modes are sent through a pure-loss or an additive Gaussian noise channel~\cite{Genoni:2016qxn}.
+The two latter channels are described by simple transformations of the covariance matrix, respectively given by $ \boldmathsymbol{\gamma} = \eta \boldmathsymbol{\gamma}^{\mathrm{TMSV}} + \left( 1 - \eta \right) \mathds{1}_{4}$ where the efficiency parameter $0 \leq \eta \leq 1$ encodes the level of loss/damping experienced across the channel, and $\boldmathsymbol{\gamma} = \boldmathsymbol{\gamma}^{\mathrm{TMSV}} + \Delta \mathds{1}_{4} $ where $\Delta \geq 0$ encodes the level of noise.
+Both matrices can then be put in the form~\eqref{eq:gamma:decohered:TMSV}, with effective squeezing and purity parameters given in \Eqs{eq:effective_squeezing_pure_loss} and \eqref{eq:effective_squeezing_additive_noise} of the Appendix where these two channels are studied in details.

-Such states are called ``Gaussian Homogeneous'' in \Refs{campoInflationarySpectraPartially2005a,campoDecoherenceEntropyPrimordial2008a}.
-Since decoherence is expected to play a key role in the emergence of classicality, this will allow us to study how different criteria respond to it.
+In the following we work in terms of these effective squeezing and purity parameters, such that all setups mentioned above are encompassed in the analysis.
+Decoherence is expected to play a key role in the emergence of classicality, and this simply parameterised class of states will allow us to study how different criteria respond to it.

 Under a canonical transformation, $\hat{\boldmathsymbol{R}}\to \boldmathsymbol{T} \hat{\boldmathsymbol{R}}$, where $\boldmathsymbol{T}$ is a symplectic matrix (\ie it preserves commutation relations), the covariance matrix changes according to $\boldmathsymbol{\gamma}\to \boldmathsymbol{T}\boldmathsymbol{\gamma}\boldmathsymbol{T}^\mathrm{T}$.
 This implies that the covariance matrix depends on the set of canonical variables used to describe a system.